IgniteTable-Rocket-logo-white

 Built to Last in the PreK Environment

 IgniteTable® is designed to withstand the unique events that occur in an early childhood classroom.
-Sturdy construction, casters for mobility, and the reinforced multi-touch top allow children to be children.
-Curious and excited to work together on social-emotional activities, they can feel free to play unimpeded.
+Sturdy construction, casters for mobility, and the reinforced multi-touch top allow children to play safely.

 sel_weplaysmart_1200x460